 - Severe gum disease

 It can be unpleasant to hear that you need to have a tooth removed.
-However, it is a safe and effective procedure that is only recommended when it is the ideal option for your oral health.
+However, having your tooth extracted is a safe and effective procedure that is only recommended when it is the ideal option for your oral health.
 Tooth extraction alleviates painful or unsightly dental issues to bring out the best in your smile.

 What Are the Restrictions After Having a Tooth Pulled?